m3db/m3/docs/architecture/engine.md

 3. The timestamp
 4. The value itself

 M3DB will consult the database object to check if the namespace exists, and if it does, then it will hash the series ID to determine which shard it belongs to.
 If the node receiving the write owns that shard, then it will lookup the series in the shard object.
-If the series exists, then it will lookup the series corresponding encoder (TODO: Talk about out of order writes) and encode the datapoint into the compressed stream.
+If the series exists, then it will lookup the series corresponding encoder and encode the datapoint into the compressed stream.
 If the encoder doesn't exist (no writes for this series have occurred yet as part of this block) then a new encoder will be allocated and it will begin a compressed M3TSZ stream with that datapoint.
+There is also some special logic for handling out-of-order writes which is discussed in the [merging duplicate encoders section](engine.md#merging-duplicate-enoders).

 At the same time, the write will be appended to the commitlog queue (and depending on the commitlog configuration immediately fsync'd to disk or batched together with other writes and flushed out all at once).